UKCloud/documentation/articles/gpu/gpu-gs-compute.md

 4. Click the compute service (vOrg) that contains the VDC in which you want to create the VM.

     > [!IMPORTANT]
     > You must create your VM in a PRIORITY VDC.
-If you don't already have a VDC for this type of workload, you can create one using the steps in [*How to build your Enterprise Compute Cloud estate using the UKCloud Portal*](https://portal.ukcloud.com/support/knowledge_centre/99f82d51-11f1-4c76-8cdb-3048067ae0f3).
+If you don't already have a VDC for this type of workload, you can create one using the steps in the [*Getting Started Guide for UKCloud for VMware*](../vmware/vmw-gs.md).

 5. On the *vCloud Director* tab, enter your password and click **Confirm**.